braces in the military questions answered

 The military will pay for braces only if a doctor deems the braces are medically necessary.

-Many soldiers report it is a challenge to find a doctor that agrees on the medical necessity.
+Many soldiers report it is a challenge to find a doctor that agrees with the medical necessity.

 On the other hand, other soldiers have no difficulty.